How it works

 What happens if my email re-appears in a database after removal?

 Re-listing is common.
 Databases re-scrape LinkedIn, company websites, and other sources every few months.
-The nanny re-runs the scan monthly (weekly on Deep Work) and sends a fresh removal request if she finds you've been re-added.
+On the paid plan the nanny re-runs the scan monthly and sends a fresh removal request if she finds you've been re-added.
 You get a notification each time.
+That's the recurring value of the subscription.

 Can the nanny remove me from databases that aren't in the supported list?

 The nanny handles 17+ major B2B sales databases out of the box.
-For smaller or niche databases, she still detects the pattern from your inbox and can send a generic GDPR removal request, but success rates are higher with directly supported databases where she knows the exact opt-out flow.
+For smaller or niche databases, she can still send a generic GDPR removal request to the database directly, but success rates are higher with directly supported databases where she knows the exact opt-out flow.

 What if I actually want some cold emails - like recruiters, or for specific topics?